elmaxid/nfsen-dockerized/README.md

 # Overview - nfsen-dockerized

-Netflow collector and web display based on NFSEN/NFDUMP in a Docker container.
+A lightweight Netflow collector and web display based on NFSEN/NFDUMP in a Docker container.
+[NFSEN](http://nfsen.sourceforge.net/) and [NFDUMP](http://nfdump.sourceforge.net/) are documented and hosted at [SourceForge.net](SourceForge.net)

 This container listens on ports 2055, 4739, 6343, and 9666 for netflow, ipfix, and sFlow exports.
 It displays the collected data in a web interface.

+For more information, read files from the `/docs` directory.

 *Testing Status: This container has been tested with Docker Community Edition Version 17.03.1-ce-mac5 (16048) running on a mid-2011 Mac mini, OSX 10.12.4, with a 2.3 GHz Intel Core i5 processor and 8 GBytes RAM.
+It works great with my LEDE/OpenWrt router after installing the softflowd package to export netflow info to nfsen/nfdump.
 If you try it out, please file an issue and let me know how it worked for you.*

 ### QuickStart - Install and test the nfsen-dockerized container

+1. Install [Docker](https://www.docker.com/community-edition) (the Community Edition works fine) on a computer that's always running. nfsen/nsdump will run there and collect the netflow data 24x7.

-1. Clone the repo
+1. Clone the *nfsen-dockerized* repo.

     ```
     $ git clone https://github.com/richb-hanover/nfsen-dockerized.git